Introduction

 • routes

-Additionally, associating K8s label information requires adaptation to the CNI.
-Currently, DeepFlow has adapted to the following CNIs:
+Additionally, associating K8s label information requires adaptation to CNI.
+Currently, DeepFlow is adapted to the following CNIs:

 • Flannel